KL191 (Late Roman Corinthian Lamp) [permalink]

 Description

 Tear-shaped(?) outline.
 Almond-shaped, concave discus has relief of cross monogram with rho right and double circles at ends of horizontal arms and raised rim.
 Slightly rounded shoulder has herringbone.
-Prominent joining ridge, ledge, and thick webbing.
 Thick, solid handle has two grooves.
-Flat base has three raised dots at base of handle and double circular grooves around uncertain incuse signature (traces of letter strokes or serifs around break; see p.
-786, n.
-186, above).
+Flat base has three raised dots at base of handle and double circular grooves around uncertain incuse signature (traces of letter strokes or serifs around break).
 Details are blurry.

 Preservation description

-Two large joining fragments preserve entire handle, one-half of shoulder, and less than one-half of discus and base.
-Slight abrasion.
+Two large joining fragments preserve entire handle, 50% of shoulder, and <50% of discus and base.
+Slight, sparse abrasion; worn breaks.

 Published as